 Before the “how” let’s consider the “when”.
 Also, let me point out that I am aware that I am speaking predominantly about those of us who grew up in the western world of thought.
 (When I think of “Western” world I often contemplate the idea that the concept of “west” implies some other place that must be “east” and I then wonder where is the line of demarcation?
 When does east become west?
 Or when does west become east?
 This then makes me think of enantiodromia — when something becomes its opposite — but I digress!)

 I recognize that there are societies and people’s who have not been so inflicted.
 I, however, can escape neither my birthplace and life in North America nor my long European ancestry.
 I am a product of the thought of the “western ” world.
-Therefore, this is the place from which I write while acknowledging that while this may carry some truth for many, it does not carry a universal truth.
+Therefore, this is the place from which I write while acknowledging that while this may reflect the experience of many, it is not necessarily hold a universal experience.

 It is my thesis that we lost touch with soul through what we refer to as the Age of Enlightenment which overlaps with the Scientific Revolution.
 The time period spans roughly from the mid 1600’s through the 1700’s.
 It is marked by a turn toward rational thought and intellectualism and away from what Enlightened thinkers referred to as superstition.
 They professed that the only way that human knowledge could be attained was through the five senses and the rational thought of the human mind.